 Stern's cartoons taught people what credit unions stand for.

 Cartoons can be used to tell a variety of stories.
-Some show ideas that might otherwise take many words to express.
-Thus they can be an effective tool for a social movement.
+Some show ideas that might take many words to express.

-In the mid 1920s Stern was hired by The Bridge, a magazine about credit unions.
-While they were still fairly new in the U.S., Stern started to draw cartoons that showed people the consumer benefits of credit unions.
+In the 1920s Stern was hired by The Bridge, a magazine about credit unions.
+He drew cartoons that represented what credit unions stood for.